 AH00286: server reached MaxRequestWorkers setting, consider raising the MaxRequestWorkers setting

-There are three critical things to keep in mind when evaluating this issue and to adjust the configuration:
+There are three critical things to keep in mind when evaluating this issue and adjusting the configuration:

-cPanel support is not able to provide you with a specific configuration because the required configuration will change base on several variables, including but not limited to:
+cPanel support is not able to provide you with a specific configuration because the required configuration will change base on several variables, including but not limited to the following: